 - CCP Intermediate American Sign Language II

-Students will take two of Ohio's State Tests in Mathematics.
-The first test will be near the conclusion of Algebra I Honors or Algebra, and the second will be near the conclusion of Geometry Honors or Geometry.
-If a student is pursuing coursework slightly different from this, testing will be near the conclusion of the closest corresponding course.
+Students will take the Ohio State Test in Mathematics near the conclusion of Algebra I Honors or Algebra I. If a student is pursuing coursework slightly different from this, testing will be near the conclusion of the closest corresponding course.
 A grade of an "A" or "B" is necessary to move forward in Honors courses.
 Students with a grade of "C" in the previous course must secure teacher approval before enrolling in an Honors course.
 Students earning a "D" or "F" in a prerequisite course may not enroll in Honors or AP courses.

 Science graduation requirements are 3 years of science with the following emphasis: 1 physical science credit, 1 life science credit, and 1 credit in an advanced science.
 To earn the “Academic Honors Diploma”, students must earn four units of science.

 The science program follows the pattern traditionally offered by college preparatory high schools.
 The department recognizes that the abilities and interests of students vary.
 Therefore, the Science Department offers a variety of courses to meet the individual needs of all students.
 The attitudes of various scientific methods are reinforced by classroom discussion and laboratory experiments presented as a process of inquiry and a mode of thinking.
 Students will be engaged in asking valid scientific questions and gathering and analyzing information to help them better understand the world in which they live and interact.
 Students wishing to pursue online science credit will need prior approval by the science department chair and principal.
 Students will take Ohio’s End of Course test in Biology near the conclusion of the course.
 If a student is pursuing coursework slightly different from this, testing will be near the conclusion of the closest corresponding course.
 Additional fees may be assigned for lab workbooks and goggles.